MHS Application and Requirements

 - A signed copy of the MHS Technical Standards .

-- All official transcripts from each institution you have attended, including undergraduate and graduate, if you didn’t submit a 2018-2019 AACOMAS or CASPA application to TUN, you do not need to resubmit these transcripts.
+- All official transcripts from each institution you have attended, including undergraduate and graduate, if you did not submit a current PostBacCAS, or 2018-2020 AACOMAS or CASPA application to TUN, you do not need to resubmit these transcripts.
 All foreign transcripts must be professionally evaluated by an agency, such as the World Education Services or agency approved by the American Association of Collegiate Registrars and Admissions Officers.

 Mail all supporting documents to: